 “Hatha yoga is an ancient science, devoted to bringing the body into a state of balance, where it is possible to act in a state of complete calm.”

 The Tantric tradition is thousands of years old.
 In contrast with ascetic spirituality (which tries to reach the Divine by escaping the physical world), Tantric spirituality views the entire Universe as a manifestation of the Divine.
 Therefore, any spiritual practice which uses the body is a Tantric practice.
 Hatha yoga and tantra go together like bread and jam.
 All yoga asana (postures) can be traced back to Tantric roots.

 Tantric hatha yoga is hatha yoga practice which has returned to its roots.
 It is a combination of hatha and tantra yoga.
 Both exist as separate disciplines.
 Tantric hatha yoga is a result of their merging and the practitioner’s search for higher states of consciousness.

-Any tantric hatha yoga teacher will tell you that the aim is not to become super-flexible, or to work-out, but to still the chattering everyday mind, and to bring awareness to more subtle levels of consciousness.
+Any tantric hatha yoga teacher will tell you that the aim is not to become super-flexible, or to work-out, but to still the chattering of the everyday mind.
+Bringing awareness to more subtle levels of consciousness.